Model Error Embedding with Orthogonal Gaussian Processes: Introduction

 Most of the existing work on embedded model error has focused on random variable embeddings, which typically ignore the spatial and/or temporal dependence of the model error.
 A recent exception is the work of~\cite{Fan:2025}, which employs a 2-degree of freedom GP embedding, relying on the Karhunen Lo\`eve expansion (KLE)~\cite{Karhunen:1946,Sakamoto:2002,Chowdhary:2016}, to represent model error, leveraging the flexibility of GPs to capture some spatial correlation in the context of nonlocal operator regression.
+Another approach, closely related to our proposed method, is functional calibration \cite{brown2018nonparametric,tuo2023reproducing} where the model parameters to be calibrated are expressed as functions of control inputs to account for model inadequacy.
+Brown et al. \cite{brown2018nonparametric} rightfully point out that their method has the advantages of model assessment for missing physics and increased confidence in extrapolation to new conditions, when compared to additive model error formulations.
+They also emphasize that the prior on functional calibration parameters should be decided carefully to avoid identifiability issues.
+Tuo et al. \cite{tuo2023reproducing} presented a frequentist version of functional calibration with theoretical analysis for prediction consistency and consistency of the calibration function.
 While there is an extensive literature on regression and generative modeling for non-linear data -- such as warped GPs~\cite{snelson2003warped}, deep GPs~\cite{damianou2013deep}, and multifidelity GPs~\cite{perdikaris2017nonlinear} -- the problem considered in this work is fundamentally different.
 In our setting, the computational model is already known, and the objective is to calibrate this model using observational data while explicitly accounting for model error.
 Thus, rather than learning a purely data-driven surrogate, we aim to infer model parameters and model discrepancy in a Bayesian framework.
 Similarly, while there is significant work~\cite{Marzouk:2007,marzouk2009dimensionality,Martin:2012} on Bayesian learning of random fields, \emph{e.g.} spatially dependent model parameters/inputs, the disambiguation challenges that emerge with the combination of physical parameterization and embedded random field model error constructions distinguishes the present context.

 One reason for the relatively limited literature on GP-based embedded model error is the difficulty of inferring function-space GPs when they are embedded within non-linear, often non-invertible, computational models.
 To address this challenge, we propose adopting the weight-space representation of Gaussian processes~\cite{williams2006gaussian}, in which the GP is expressed as a weighted sum of eigenfunctions of the underlying covariance kernel.
 This representation enables inference of a GP embedded within a non-linear model without requiring invertibility.
 Nevertheless, Bayesian inference remains computationally challenging due to the increased dimensionality of the parameter space, as the GP weights must be inferred jointly with the computational model parameters.
 We argue that recent advances in dimensionality reduction of high-dimensional Bayesian inference problems~\cite{marzouk2009dimensionality,spantini2015optimal,cui2014likelihood} can be leveraged to mitigate these challenges.
 However, the issue of disambiguation between the computational model and the embedded model bias persists and must be carefully addressed in this embedded model error setting.